 The knot book; by Collin Adams

 An introductory text to knot theory, very well written and assumes little prior knowledge.
+And it has tons of knot-related jokes at the back, though I am surprised none of the jokes are bdsm related.
+Cuz c’mon, like, knots.

 The Washington Square; by Henry James